Tim Lawrence’s Technical Program Management Portfolio

 Table of Contents

-Implementation of Stripe Payments & Radar
+Heroku - Implementation of Stripe Payments & Radar

 Goal: Take advantage of the broader Salesforce x Stripe partnership^ to replace a legacy billing system with Stripe.